 STEP 4: Decide on your diamond type

 Although we only sell lab-grown diamonds at Clean Origin, we understand that there are more options out there.
-We also understand, and respect, that the choice between a mined diamond and a man-made stone is personal.
+We also understand, and respect, that your choice between a mined diamond and a man-made stone is a personal one.
 So, you’ll need to decide which is the right choice for you.

 The best way we can break it down is by using simple facts:

-- Mined diamonds and lab created diamonds are chemically, physically, and optically the same
+- Mined diamonds and lab created diamonds are chemically, physically, and optically identical

 - A lab-grown diamond can ensure a 100% ethically sourced stone